 Targets (some TTS clients have targets that prefer a phone lead with a sales principal, particularly when a financial or technical related conversation is to be had.)

 Resources (some TTS clients have a limited number of field sales reps, and thus wish to engage in phone leads, or to apply strict criteria as to “what is a qualified lead.”)

 Logistics (some TTS clients have time constraints or distance constraints that help to define the nature of an lead and the criteria by which it is considered a quality lead.)

 Lead Generation Philosophy:

 In 27 years in business, TTShas established itself as a “higher end” telemarketing entity, supported by excellent agents, applications support, process, and consultative experience.

 TTS considers itself a “large boutique”—capable of handling high production campaigns, but never losing sight of them.

 With 80% of all campaigns in some way being lead generation, TTS was quick to adopt a number of philosophies about customer acquisition:

-- A lead is only a lead if it is delivered in a usable format, fitting the client’s work flow and management methodologies.
-In addition to conveying the message, and capturing prospect data, an lead is not complete until it is scheduled, handed off, and checked for appropriateness.
+A lead is only a lead if it is delivered in a usable format, fitting the client’s work flow and management methodologies.
+In addition to conveying the message, and capturing prospect data, a lead is not complete until it is scheduled, handed off, and checked for appropriateness.